wpeterman/ResistanceGA/vignettes/ResistanceGA.md

 **Comments on multiple surface optimization:**
 * If the optimized resistance values are near the maximum value specified in `GA.prep`, it is recommended that you increase the maximum value and rerun the optimization.
-* If the optimization seems to end very quickly (e.g., <40 iterations), you may want to increase the probability of mutation (`pmutation`) and/or the probability of crossover (`pcrossover`).
+* If the optimization ends very quickly (e.g., <40 iterations), you may want to increase the probability of mutation (`pmutation`) and/or the probability of crossover (`pcrossover`).
 These can be adjusted using `GA.prep`.
-I have not extensively tested these settings to determine optimal values, but found that the current defaults (pmutation = 0.10, pcrossover = 0.85) have generally worked quite well with simulated data and produced reproducible estimates with real data.
+I have not extensively tested these settings to determine optimal values, but found that the current defaults (pmutation = 0.125, pcrossover = 0.85) have generally worked quite well with simulated data and produced reproducible estimates with real data.
+Alternatively, because this is a stochastic optimization, just rerun the optimization (make sure you have not set a seed!)
-* Any and all settings of the `ga` function can be adjusted or customized (but see next point below).
+* Any and all settings of the `ga` function can be adjusted or customized.
 The main change made from the default setting for optimization of resistance surfaces was to use the "gareal_blxCrossover" method.
 This greatly improved the search of parameter space.
-* If you read the [documentation](http://cran.r-project.org/web/packages/GA/GA.pdf "GA documentation") and/or the [associated paper](http://www.jstatsoft.org/v53/i04/paper "GA paper") for the `GA` package, you may notice that there is an option to run in parallel.
-Unfortunately, I have not been able to successfully complete a parallel run with the functions in `ResistanceGA`.
-I will continue to look into a solution for this in the future.
 * As mentioned above concerning single surface optimization: this is a stochastic optimization process and optimized values will likely differ from run to run.
-Despite the time involved, it is advised to run all optimizations at least twice to confirm parameter estimates.
+Despite the time involved, it is advised to run all optimizations at least twice to confirm parameter estimates/relative relationship among resistance surfaces.
 * While there is no established framework for how optimization of resistances surface can or should be done, below is a flowchart of how an analysis might proceed:

 ![flowchart](figure/FlowChart_Narrow2.png)

 ### Summary
-Hopefully this simple vignette/tutorial has demonstrated the functions present in this package and how they can be used together to optimize resistance surfaces in isolation or in combination.
-To some degree, it remains a challenge to accurately determine the absolute maximum resistance value of surfaces.
+Hopefully this vignette/tutorial has demonstrated the functions present in this package and how they can be used together to optimize resistance surfaces in isolation or in combination.
 These methods require no *a priori* assumptions by the researcher.
 Optimization is conducted solely on the genetic distance data provided.
 The goal of this package is to make these methods accessible and useful to others.
 Development and advancement will continue as long as there is interest and there remains a need.
 Please contact me (<bill.peterman@gmail.com>) if you encounter issues with any of these functions, need assistance with interpretation, or would like other features added.

 ### Acknowledgements